Capital Premier League: Format

-The regular season runs between April to September each year and consists of 16 rounds with four matches played each round and one team sitting out a bye.
+The regular season runs between April and September each year and consists of 16 rounds with four matches played each round and one team sitting out a bye.
 Each team plays each other twice (home and away) and sits out two byes over the course of the season.
 The top four teams qualify for the finals series (finals).
 The team that finishes first in the league standings is crowned league premiers and, from 2020, will be promoted to NPL1.

 Finals is run over three weeks with the major (1 vs 2) and minor (3 vs 4) semi-finals held in the first week.
 The winner of the major semi-final progresses to the grand final in week 3 and the loser progresses to the preliminary final in week 2.
 The winner of the minor semi-final progresses to the preliminary final and the loser is eliminated.

 Clubs

 The inaugural season of NPL Capital Football 2 was originally planned to only have seven clubs, as published by Capital Football on 1 August 2018.
 After a successful appeal by Narrabundah a revised declaration of clubs for NPL level was released by Capital football on 8 August 2018 that increased the number of clubs from seven to eight.
 In November 2018, Wagga City Wanderers announced the club was leaving Football NSW and switching affiliation to Capital Football so the club's first grade team was added to NPL2 to bring the overall number up to nine (equal numbers with NPL1).

 Eight of the inaugural season clubs were members of the previous ACT level two league (Capital league) in the previous season (2018).
 All nine inaugural season clubs were making their first appearance in the National Premier Leagues system, having previously competed in NSW and ACT State League systems.